 Our Sustainability Concept

-We implement our corporate purpose – We create chemistry for a sustainable future – by systematically incorporating sustainability into our strategy, our business, and into our assessment, steering and compensation systems.
+We implement our corporate purpose – We create chemistry for a sustainable future – by systematically incorporating sustainability into our strategy, our business, and our assessment, steering and compensation systems.
 We secure our long-term success with products, solutions and technologies that create value added for the environment, society and the economy.

 Our strategic approach